reflectoring/reflectoring.github.io/content/blog/2022/2022-01-22-getting-started-with-amazon-SQS.md

 ## Sending Message to a Standard SQS Queue
-We can send a message to an SQS Queue from the AWS console.
-However, for all practical purposes, the message is sent programmatically using the AWS SDK for a supported programming language.
+We can send a message to an SQS Queue either from the AWS console or from an application using the AWS SDK.

-Let us send a message to our queue from a Java program.
-So we will use the AWS Java SDK and add it as a Maven dependency.
-The AWS SDK for Java simpliﬁes the use of AWS Services by providing a set of libraries that are based on common design patterns familiar to Java developers.

-We use the following code snippet to send a message to the queue that we created earlier:
+Let us send a message to the queue that we created earlier from a Java program as shown below:

 ```java
 import software.amazon.awssdk.auth.credentials.AwsCredentialsProvider;